-This course provides students the opportunity to hear and examine the voices who have historically been structurally silenced and oppressed.
-It will examine major issues and thinkers in womanist, feminist and liberation theologies and pedagogies through integrative study.
-It will move from context to theology and into the pedagogies that emerge as we engage and empower.

-- 405 Field Work in Christian Education (1.5-3) (PR: R-CE 301 or POI) Supervised field work in a church or institution done in the area of the student's interest (youth, handicapped, children, etc.) and approved by the professor.
-May be completed in one or two semesters or a summer.

-- 439 Bible, Theology and Theory for Christian Education (3) (PR: R-CE 301, 310, 350, RELG 101, 110, 302 or POI) This course is an opportunity for students to demonstrate that they have learned to think critically about the intersection of bible, theory, theology and practical application, and requires students to identify a problem within a specific context of the community of faith, propose a solution, and support the proposition with new way of thinking to be enacted.
+This course is an opportunity for students to demonstrate that they have learned to think critically about the intersection of bible, theory, theology and practical application, and requires students to identify a problem within a specific context of the community of faith, propose a solution, and support the proposition with new way of thinking to be enacted.
 Students will write an educational theory within the field of religion-Christian education and draw both from their major course work within the department as well as across the college's curriculum to address the selected topic in a holistic and integrated fashion.

 - 440 Christian Education Capstone: Program and Leadership Development (3) (PR: RELG 101, 110, 302; R-CE 301 or POI XL: RELG 440) An analysis of the profession of Christian education and how educational programs and leadership are exercised in the church.
 Students will do research projects and make public presentations of their findings.

 - 442 Directed Studies (3-6)

 - 444 Internship (1-6)

 - 446 Readings (1-9)

 - 448 Research (1-9)

 - 450 Seminar (1-9)

 - 452 Special Projects (1-9)

 - 458 Special Topics (1-6)